XinzhouLi/Corona/README.md

 	(2)part of the GUI game:
 		All the java file in the text version is introduced above.

-		GUI_Board.java:Contain Event Handler which use the number to represents the button was clicked and change the constant value.

-		Buttons.java: contain all the buttons and event handler.

 		sd.java:where the board is created, all the button are set.